Enigmatic-Smile/docs/stream/sdks/android/reference.md

 fun onResultAvailable(result: FidelResult)
 ```

-It will be called when a [`FidelResult`](#sealed-class-fidelresult) is available, during the verified card enrollment process.
+It will be called when a `FidelResult` is available, during the verified card enrollment process.
 It can be called multiple times with different types of results.

 #### sealed class FidelResult

 Types of results:

 - `Enrollment(val enrollmentResult: EnrollmentResult)`: Received after successfully enrolling the card in your Fidel API program (the card is not yet verified).
-Result details: [EnrollmentResult](#data-class-enrollmentresult).
+Please find details about `EnrollmentResult` below.
 - `Verification(val verificationResult: VerificationResult)`.
 Received after successfully verifying the card that was enrolled in your Fidel API program.
-Result details: [VerificationResult](#data-class-verificationresult).
+Please find details about `VerificationResult` below.
 - `Error(val error: FidelError)`.
 An error occurred either during the card enrollment, card consent creation or card verification processes.
-Error object details: [FidelError](#data-class-fidelerror).
+Please find details about `FidelError` below.

-##### data class EnrollmentResult
+#### data class EnrollmentResult

-A result that can be received via the [`onResult`](#onresult-onresultobserver) callback, after a card is successfully enrolled in your Fidel API program.
+A result that can be received via the `onResult` callback, after a card is successfully enrolled in your Fidel API program.

 Properties:
 - `cardId: String`: The identifier of the card enrolled with your Fidel API program.
 - `accountId: String`: The Fidel API account identifier.
 - `programId: String`: The identifier of the program that the card was enrolled into.
 - `enrollmentDate: Long`: The date and time when the card was enrolled, expressed as a `Long` value, that you can use with your preferred date & time APIs.
 - `scheme: CardScheme`: The enrolled card's scheme.
-See more: [CardScheme](#enum-class-cardscheme)
 - `isLive: Boolean`: This property will be `true` when your Fidel API account is live and the card was enrolled in your `live` Fidel API program.
 If the program that you enrolled the card into is not a `live` one, then this property will be `false`.
 - `cardFirstNumbers: String?`: If available, this property will be populated with the first 6 numbers of the enrolled card.
 To turn on or off receiving these numbers, please check your Fidel API account's settings.
 - `cardLastNumbers: String?`: If available, this property will be populated with the last 4 numbers of the enrolled card.
 To turn on or off receiving these numbers, please check your Fidel API account's settings.
 - `cardExpirationYear: Int`: The expiration year of the enrolled card.
 The values are four digit year values (ex: 2031), **not** shortened, two digit values (ex: 31).
 - `cardExpirationMonth: Int`: The expiration month of the enrolled card.
 The values start with `1` (January) and end with `12` (December).
 - `cardIssuingCountry: Country`: The country where the enrolled card was issued.
-See more: [Country](#enum-class-country).
-- `metaData: JSONObject?`: Custom data assigned to the enrolled card via the [`metaData`](#metadata-orgjsonjsonobject) SDK property.
+- `metaData: JSONObject?`: Custom data assigned to the enrolled card via the `metaData` SDK property.

-##### data class VerificationResult
+#### data class VerificationResult

-A result that can be received via the [`onResult`](#onresult-onresultobserver) callback, after a card is successfully verified.
+A result that can be received via the `onResult` callback, after a card is successfully verified.

 Properties:

 - `cardId: String`: The identifier of the card that was successfully verified.

-##### data class FidelError
+#### data class FidelError

 A FidelError can occur during the card enrollment, card consent creation or card verification processes.
-You can handle them via the [`onResult`](#onresult-onresultobserver) callback.
+You can handle them via the `onResult` callback.

 Properties:

 - `message: String`: An error message explaining more details about the error.
 It is not localized.
 - `date: Long`: The date and time when the error occurred, expressed as a `Long` value.
 You can use it with your preferred date & time APIs.
 - `type: FidelErrorType`: The type of the error.
-See more: [FidelErrorType](#sealed-class-fidelerrortype).
+Please check more details about `FidelErrorType` below.

-###### sealed class FidelErrorType
+#### sealed class FidelErrorType

 Types of errors:

 - `SdkConfigurationError`: The SDK [properties](#properties) configuration is incorrect or incomplete.
 You can receive this error as soon as you attempt to start a flow using the SDK [methods](#methods).
 - `UserCanceled`: The user canceled the verified card enrollment flow at any stage.
 - `DeviceNotSecure`: The device that the SDK is running on is not secure (for example, when it is rooted).
 - `EnrollmentError(val type: EnrollmentErrorType)`.
 An error that is received during card enrollment or during consent creation.
-Check all the possible errors: [EnrollmentErrorType](#enum-class-enrollmenterrortype).
+Please check more details about `EnrollmentErrorType` below.
 - `VerificationError(val type: VerificationErrorType)`.
-Check all the possible errors: [VerificationErrorType](#enum-class-verificationerrortype).
+An error received when card verification fails.
+Please check more details about `VerificationErrorType` below.

-###### enum class EnrollmentErrorType
+#### enum class EnrollmentErrorType

 An enum containing some of the cases of card enrollment errors.

 Cases:

 - `CARD_ALREADY_EXISTS`: The card was already enrolled in your Fidel API program.
 This error is equivalent to the Fidel API error with the code `map.already.exists`.
 - `INVALID_PROGRAM_ID`: The program ID used to configure the SDK is not valid.
-If you receive this error, please make sure that you set a valid program ID via the [`programId`](#programid-string) property.
+If you receive this error, please make sure that you set a valid program ID via the `programId` property.
 This error is equivalent to the Fidel API error with the code `map.already.exists`.
 - `INVALID_SDK_KEY`: The SDK Key used to configure the Fidel SDK is not valid.
-If you receive this error, please make sure that you set a valid SDK Key via the [`sdkKey`](#sdkkey-string) property.
+If you receive this error, please make sure that you set a valid SDK Key via the `sdkKey` property.
 This error is equivalent to the Fidel API error with the code `credential`.
 - `INEXISTENT_PROGRAM`: The program ID used to configure the Fidel SDK is of a program that does not exist.
-If you receive this error, please make sure that you set the correct program ID via the [`programId`](#programid-string) property.
+If you receive this error, please make sure that you set the correct program ID via the `programId` property.
 This error is equivalent to the Fidel API error with the code `item-exists`.
 - `UNAUTHORIZED`: The card enrollment process is not authorized.
 This error is equivalent to the Fidel API error with the code `Unauthorized`.
 - `CARD_CONSENT_ISSUER_PROCESSING_CHARGE_ERROR`: When starting the card verification process, there was an issue encountered by the card issuer when processing the micro-charge.
 This error is equivalent to the Fidel API Create Consent error with the code `card-consent-issuer-processing-charge`.
 - `CARD_CONSENT_DUPLICATE_TRANSACTION_ERROR`: When starting the card verification process, a duplicated transaction encountered when processing the micro-charge.
 This error is equivalent to the Fidel API Create Consent error with the code `card-consent-duplicate-card-transaction`.